jantypas/PushoverSender/readme.txt

 -app "key"          - Applicaton key text
--user "key"         - User authorization key -configfile "path"  - If not /etc/pushover.conf.json, where is the json file
+-user "key"         - User authorization key -configfile "path"  - If not /etc/pushover.conf.json, where is the json file -device "name"      - Name of the device to send to if not all of them -url "url"          - URL to present to the user

 Examples of its use include: